right-rudder/blitz/src/content/blog/what-to-expect-on-your-first-discovery-flight-with-blitz-aviation.md

 description: "Curious about flight training?
 Discover what to expect on your first discovery flight with Blitz Aviation in Ogden, Utah, from pre-flight briefings to taking the controls in the sky."
 pubDate: "June 17 2025"
 heroImage: "/src/assets/images/cfi-corinne-robinson.webp"
+heroImageAlt: "Woman with headset and sunglasses looking back at the camera while piloting an aircraft"
 ---

 ## Your First Discovery Flight: What to Expect with Blitz Aviation